-Finally, we contribute to the growing literature on social entrepreneurship (Austin et al. 2006; Lepoutre et al. 2013; Hota et al. 2020; Hota 2021; Haugh et al. 2022) in the context of SMEs.
-Social entrepreneurs are often characterized by their ethic of care (André & Pache 2016), and assumed to be guided by ethical and moral considerations with the primary intention to help others (Pless 2012).
-Social enterprises have grown in prominence as they offer innovative solutions to pressing and complex social and environmental societal challenges (Zahra et al. 2009; Lepoutre et al. 2013; Sarracino & Fumarco 2020), while operating as commercial businesses and adding value to the economy via employment creation and investment.
-However, the likely trade-off between profit and purpose (social goals) faced by social enterprises may result in substantial financial resource constraints and inhibit future tangible and intangible investments, employment creation and growth.
+Finally, we contribute to the growing literature on the importance of funding for firms with a social mandate (Austin et al., 2006; Lepoutre et al., 2013; Haugh et al., 2022).
+Social entrepreneurs are often characterized by their ethic of care (André & Pache, 2016), and assumed to be guided by ethical and moral considerations with the primary intention to help others (Pless, 2012).
+Social enterprises have grown in prominence as they offer innovative solutions to pressing and complex social and environmental societal challenges (Zahra et al., 2009; Lepoutre et al., 2013; Sarracino & Fumarco, 2020), while operating as commercial businesses and adding value to the economy via employment creation and investment.
+However, the likely trade-off between profit and purpose (social goals) faced by social enterprises may result in substantial financial resource constraints, which inhibit future tangible and intangible investments, employment creation and growth.

-Overall, our findings have important implications for current and future policy toward social enterprises (Bacq & Lumpkin 2021).
-Social enterprises represent a growing sector playing an important role in promoting the circular economy (OECD/European Commission 2022) and contributing to addressing the persistent social and environmental inequalities (Resolution Foundation 2022) and the UK government levelling up agenda (Harrari & Ward 2022; UK Government 2022).
+Overall, our findings have important implications for current and future policy toward social enterprises.
+Social enterprises represent a growing sector playing an important role in promoting the circular economy (OECD/European Commission, 2022) and contributing to addressing the persistent social and environmental inequalities and the UK government levelling up agenda (Harrari & Ward, 2022; UK Government, 2022).
 Against this backdrop, the provision and access to appropriate forms of finance is crucial to ensuring that the financial sustainability and social mission of social enterprises is realised.
-In addition, our results suggest that the disadvantages faced by MEG- and women-led social enterprises in accessing finance could lead to this group of social enterprises failing to meet their full potential (Hyde 2021; Rose 2022).
+In addition, our results suggest that the disadvantages faced by MEG- and women-led social enterprises in accessing finance could lead to this group of social enterprises failing to meet their full potential (Hyde, 2021; Rose, 2022).

 The remainder of the paper is structured as follows.
 Section 2 provides a background on the evolution and policy toward UK social enterprises, and the importance of women- and MEG- leadership.
-Section 3 describes the data set and the research methodology utilised in stages 1 and 2 of our empirical analysis.
+Section 3 describes the data set and the research methodology.
 In section 4, we present the results of the empirical analysis.
 Section 5 provides a conclusion.